meriemlahmar08-hub/DermAI/README.md

 | AI Model | VGG16 via Keras / TensorFlow |
 | Database | MySQL / MariaDB |
 | Image Processing | NumPy + Keras utils |
+## ⚠️ Disclaimer

+For research and educational purposes only.
+Not a substitute for professional medical diagnosis.